 - File any necessary IRS forms.
-Depending on your employee structure, you’ll need to file IRS Form W-2 (for all employees) and Form 1099-MISC (for independent contractors) each year.
+Depending on your employee structure, you’ll need to file IRS Form W-2 (for all employees) and Form 1099-NEC (for independent contractors) each year.
 You’ll also need to send copies to your employees/contractors.

 - Collect any outstanding debts and close out your books.
 If you have any open invoices or outstanding debts, you’ll want to collect them before year-end.
 Once you’ve collected any outstanding payments, you can close out your books for the year.